Skip to main content

 2. Run the following command:

-Warning: The ExchangeServicesClient/* pattern matches any app built on Microsoft's EWS library, not ShareGate specifically.
-Before running this command, check whether any other apps in your organization use EWS with a different UserAgent, as they will be blocked by EnforceAllowList.
+Warning: These patterns match any app that uses the same UserAgents, not ShareGate specifically.
+Before running this command, check whether any other apps in your organization use EWS with different UserAgents, as they will be blocked by EnforceAllowList.
 You can add their UserAgent strings to EWSAllowList as needed.
 ShareGate has no visibility into third-party apps in your tenant.

 3. To confirm the change was applied successfully, run: